dutchLuck/ping3/README.md

 %
 ```
 There doesn't appear to be equivalent options on the macOS ping
-that give timestamps in the following fashion; -
+that give "tsonly" timestamps in the following fashion; -
 ```
 % ./ping3 www.apple.com -t0 -c2
 60 bytes from 23.202.170.41: seq 0, ttl 59, RTT 21.581 [mS]